 Use the Services Available to You

-TU Dublin has loads of services on the City Campus for students, and DITSU also supports you along the way.
+TU Dublin has loads of services on the City Campus for students, and TU Dublin SU also supports you along the way.
 If you are feeling stressed or burned out, don’t delay speaking to someone.

-- The DITSU Advice Service is available across campuses with Student Advisors to talk to.
-Their email is email@example.com or you can drop into the office when it suits.
+- The TU Dublin SU Advice Service and you can contact the advice service firstname.lastname@example.org or you can drop into the office when it suits.

 - The TU Dublin City Campus Counselling Service is available too – their information is here.